 No matter where your business operates or what industry you’re in, fulfilling a complex array of regulatory requirements starts with deep data discovery that maps, inventories, and categorizes all your sensitive information, all in one place.

-BigID’s discovery-in-depth goes beyond traditional discovery techniques, which only see one type of data, and targeted data discovery, which only finds data you already know about.
+BigID’s data discovery & classification goes beyond traditional discovery techniques, which only see one type of data, and targeted data discovery, which only finds data you already know about.
 Using advanced machine learning, you can protect all of your organization’s PII, PI, SPI, NPI, PHI, and more; know what data is subject to which regulation; maintain accurate reporting standards; and achieve compliance across regulations.

 Here are just some ways BigID’s unmatched data intelligence platform can help: